Photo: Golero - iStockphoto

 Anglers are no longer required to have a veterinary certificate for the cleaning and disinfection of fishing equipment when travelling to the Faroe Islands.

-Prior to your arrival to the Faroe Islands, all fishing equipment should be thoroughly cleaned and properly treated in order to kill any fish-pathogens.
+Before your arrival to the Faroe Islands, all fishing equipment should be thoroughly cleaned and properly treated to kill any fish pathogens.

 This can be done by using one of the following methods: